One of the main signs of cerebral palsy in an infant is when brain damage occurs in the child’s brain during pregnancy or shortly after.

-To summarize, diagnosis can take place anywhere from a few months after birth up until five years of age.
+To summarize, diagnosis can occur anywhere from a few months after birth up to five years of age.

-Now you may be wondering what signs do you need to look for if an infant?
+Now you may be wondering what signs you need to look for if an infant.

 Let’s dive into that next.

-10 Early Signs Of Cerebral Palsy in Infants
+15 Early Signs Of Cerebral Palsy In An Infant

-Here are ten early signs of cerebral palsy to be on the lookout for in infants.
+Here are fifteen early signs of cerebral palsy in an infant to look for:

 1. Can not hold up their head.

-Unable to hold up their head while being picked up, lying down on their back, or stomach.
+Unable to hold up their head while being picked up, lying down on their back or stomachs.